Using the Record Office

-Visitors are asked to discuss their research interests prior to a visit so that documents, where possible, can be ordered in advance.
+Make sure to discuss your research interests before you visit so that documents, where possible, can be ordered in advance.

 Getting to the Record Office

-The Record Office is on Hillside in Newport, located between Fairlee Road (A3054) and the Quay.
-A map of the Record Office and surrounding area is available through the Contact tab at the top of the page.
+The County Record Office is on Hillside in Newport, located between Fairlee Road (A3054) and the Quay.
+A map of the record office and surrounding area is available through the Contact tab at the top of the page.
 A set of external and internal views of the Record Office building are provided on Google maps/places.

-If travelling by car, the Record Office postcode is PO30 2EB.
-On arrival, please request a parking permit from the member of staff on duty in the Search Room.
+If travelling by car, the office's postcode is PO30 2EB.
+On arrival, request a parking permit from the member of staff on duty in the searchroom.

-If travelling by public transport there are bus services to Newport from the ferry terminals of Ryde, Cowes and Yarmouth.
-The Record Office is within ten minutes walking distance of Newport bus station.
+If travelling by public transport, there are bus services to Newport from the ferry terminals of Ryde, Cowes and Yarmouth.
+We are within ten minutes' walking distance of Newport bus station.

 Arriving at the Record Office